-This is a photo description of a Kona Bodyglove snorkeling tour in June 2008.
+This is a description of our Kona Bodyglove snorkeling tour in June 2008.
 We did the morning tour which started from the Kona pier.

 The boat has seating under cover and in the interior if you want to stay out of the sun.

-The top area of the boat had additional seating.
+The top area of the boat has additional seating.

-The staff served breakfast and lunch which are included in the tour.
-They also serve alcoholic beverages which are available for a fee.
+The staff served breakfast and lunch which are included in the cost of the tour.
+They also served alcoholic beverages which are available for an additional fee.

 The continental breakfast served was fruit and donut holes with coffee and juice.